Xifaxan for IBS(Irritable Bowel Syndrome)

 What should I eat while taking Xifaxan?

 It’s also a good idea to be aware of foods to avoid while on Xifaxan.
-Fruits and vegetables contain a lot of sugar, Lactose in dairy products.
+Fruits and vegetables contain a lot of sugar and lactose in dairy products.
 Fructans-rich fruits, vegetables, and probiotic supplements.
 Galactans-containing legumes Polyol-containing artificial sweeteners, Garlic, Barley, rye, and grains with honey should be avoided.

 Does Xifaxan cause weight gain?